arjunyel/aws-from-scratch-to-fullstack/README.md

 When you are ready to deploy your zero user app to production and want to monitor, debug, and setup CI/CD check out the SST console <https://sst.dev/docs/console>

-If you are brand new to AWS, check out @adamdotdev's free ProAWS course.
+If you are new to AWS or just want to learn more, check out @adamdotdev's free ProAWS course.
 His section on setting up your AWS account heavily influenced this tutorial. <https://www.proaws.dev/>